harvard-nrg/python-workshop/docs/for.md

 ## The `for` loop

-A `for` loop allows the same block of code to be executed multiple times.
-The general format of a `for` loop is as follows
+A `for` loop allows the same block of code to be executed multiple times

 ```python
 for item in iterable: